Kailyn Lowry’s Ex Javi Marroquin Reacts To Her Plastic Surgery Post Amid Backlash: ‘I’m Super Proud Of Her’

 “I used to tell her all the time to do it naturally.
 Good for her.
 The reward will be greater in the end,” he told the outlet.

-Based on her Twitter account, Teen Mom 2’s Kailyn Lowry decided against plastic surgery and spend the money on working out and hiring a nutritionist to lose weight in a more natural way.
+Based on her Twitter account, Teen Mom 2‘s Kailyn Lowry decided against plastic surgery and spent the money on working out and hiring a nutritionist to lose weight in a more natural way.

 When i get home I’ll use the money i was gona spend on surgery for a nutritionist & get back into working out.